Share this:

 Learn about William L. Mallory, Sr.

-A native of Cincinnati’s West End, William Mallory was the son of a casual laborer and a domestic.
-His interest in politics began when he started reading the editorial pages of the newspapers incessantly at 12 years old.
-Leading youth organizations soon followed.
+A native of Cincinnati’s West End, Mallory was the son of a casual laborer and a domestic worker.
+Political interests began at 12 years old through constant engagement with newspaper editorials.
+Involvement in youth organizations soon followed, setting the stage for future leadership.

-Mallory attended Bloom Junior High School, East Vocational High School, and Central State University, where he graduated with honors with a major in elementary education.
-He taught in the Cincinnati Public Schools and worked several government jobs before being elected president of the West End Community Council in 1965.
+Education included Bloom Junior High School, East Vocational High School, and Central State University, where graduation with honors was achieved with a major in elementary education.
+Teaching in Cincinnati Public Schools and working in government roles provided early career experience.
+Election as president of the West End Community Council in 1965 marked the beginning of public service leadership.

 William Mallory’s Accomplishments